isomerpages/nparks-gardening/page-index/pests/_posts/2023-07-31-post-Grasshoppers, Crickets and Katydids.md

 			<p><a href="/page-index/horticulture-techniques/pest-control/#mechanical_control">Mechanical control</a> methods like using <a href="/page-index/hardscapes/netting/">netting</a> or <a href="/page-index/horticulture-techniques/cloches/">cloches</a> to protect young plants  will protect your plants from chewing insects in general.</p>
 		<p>If the population is small, pick out the grasshoppers by hand and kill or release them far away from your garden.</p>
 		<p><a href="/page-index/horticulture-techniques/pest-control/#chemical_control">Onion, garlic and chili spray</a> can be used as a repellent to deter grasshoppers from feasting on the foliage of your plants.
 Use <a href="/page-index/horticulture-techniques/pest-control/#chemical_control">chemical controls</a> like these sparingly as they tend to also affect other types of biodiversity.</p>
-		<p>Encourage predators to establish in your garden by keeping it pesticide-free.
+	<p>Encourage <a href="/page-index/biodiversity/predators/">predators</a> to establish in your garden by keeping it pesticide-free.
 Wasps, Birds and dragonflies feed on grasshoppers and can keep their population under control.</p>
 	<br>
 </section>